 There are of course lenders that don’t require you to earn this much, but some lenders require you to earn even more.
 Maximum mortgage amounts are typically calculated at around 3-4x your annual income.

 How is my income calculated if I’m self-employed?

 If you’re self-employed then lenders will assess your net income and not your gross income or turnover.
 If you do need a regulated buy to let mortgage, then do speak to a specialist in this field.

-You could waste a lot of time, money and effort in applying with lenders that just aren’t suitable.
+You could waste a lot of time, money and effort in applying to lenders that just aren’t suitable.
 A number of high street lenders simply don’t offer regulated buy to let deals.